A new university bets on a hybrid online-learning model

 "Basically, you have a bullshit detector Minerva is building for you," Bonabeau said.

-Measuring whether the curriculum really will lead to greater development of skills such as critical thinking could be tough, said Andrew Kelly, director for the Center on Higher Education Reform at the American Enterprise Institute, a Washington, D.C.-based research organization.
+Measuring whether the curriculum really will lead to greater development of skills such as critical thinking could be tough, said Andrew Kelly, director for the Centre on Higher Education Reform at the American Enterprise Institute, a Washington, D.C-based research organization.

 "It will be hard to know the value-added of Minerva's approach, because they're starting with students who they have selected on the basis of being talented and driven," he said.
 Comparing its graduates' skills and accomplishments to those of other schools with similarly rigorous admissions standards might be one solution, he said.

-Kelly said he expects Minerva to draw high-caliber applicants on par with the country's top schools.
+Kelly said he expects Minerva to draw high-calibre applicants on par with the country's top schools.

 The four deans who will teach the core courses to the freshmen class are already in place; other professors have yet to be named.
 Minerva says it plans to hire faculty from around the world, but unlike at other universities, they will be given